swisstxt/kube-health/README.md

 Modify the tests to your heart's content.

+The log levels are as follows:

+0. only return status and no check results
+1. return check results when critical
+2. also return check results when unknown or warning
+3. always return check results

+It is recommended to keep the log level at 1 or 2.

 Save and run:
 ```
 kubectl create configmap kube-health --from-file config.json -o yaml --dry-run | kubectl apply -f - -n kube-system